Little Mary of the IMP Company - Empress Theatre RPPC / Postcard - 1911

 The Poor Little Rich Girl (1917) Artcraft A4-9 publicity still from NZ.

-Ramona / Biograph / Moving Picture Sales Agency Postcard ca. 1910
+Moving Picture Sales Agency - Biograph Postcards - ca. 1910

 Biograph Masterpiece “Ramona” postcard issued by UK’s Moving Pictures Sales Agency (AKA M.P.
 Sales Agency AKA MPSA.)
-This RPPC features Mary and Henry Walthall at Rancho Camulos in Fillmore / Piru, CA as seen in Ramona directed by D.W.
-Griffith.
-The photo itself, used quite often for Ramona advertising at the time, is a frame from the film, not a production still. ca. 1910.
+This RPPC shows Mary and Henry Walthall as seen in the film directed by D.W.
+Griffith. ca. 1910.

 Mary Pickford - Moody Photo - Cincinnati Enquirer Supplement